andyrutkowski/storymap_workshop/README.md

 This is a workshop for the California Map Society fall meeting 2017 at UCLA.
 This workshop provides an overview of how to create a storymap.

 # [Presentation Slides](http://slides.com/omarureta/maptimela_10-11#/)
-# You can use the folders in this Github repository labled maps, data, and images to download files for the workshop.

 ###  1. What's a storymap?
 (10min)
 * The basic elements for a good storymap